apache/arrow/docs/source/python/data.rst

    nested_arr = pa.array([[], None, [1, 2], [None, 1]], type=pa.list_view(pa.int64()))
    print(nested_arr.type)

+ListView arrays have a different set of buffers than List arrays.
+The ListView array has both an offsets and sizes buffer, while a List array only has an offsets buffer.
-ListView arrays can specify out-of-order offsets when constructed from arrays:
+This allows for ListView arrays to specify out-of-order offsets:

 .. ipython:: python